wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Reference.md

 * [2018-Essential Go #Book#](https://www.programming-books.io/essential/go/): a free Go programming book, a continuation of Stack Overflow Documentation.

+## Collection

+* [2018-A Gopher's Reading List](https://github.com/enocom/gopher-reading-list): A curated selection of blog posts on Go.

 # Tutorial

 * [2017-A tour of Go #Project#](https://tour.golang.org/welcome/1): The tour is divided into a list of modules and interactive, These example programs demonstrate different aspects of Go.
 The programs in the tour are meant to be starting points for your own experimentation.